lmstudio-ai/lmstudio-python/CONTRIBUTING.md

 There are many ways to help, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or contributing code which can be incorporated into the SDK itself.

-Note: the SDK documentation is maintained in combination with the [`lmstudio.js`](https://github.com/lmstudio-ai/lmstudio.js) in a dedicated [documentation repo](https://github.com/lmstudio-ai/docs).
+Note: the SDK documentation is maintained in combination with [`lmstudio-js`](https://github.com/lmstudio-ai/lmstudio-js) in a dedicated [documentation repo](https://github.com/lmstudio-ai/docs).

 ## Communication